apache/infrastructure-website/content/pages/responsetime.md

   - **Example**: We just called a new release, but SVN is not allowing us to upload or move the artifacts.

 #### Major
 This is the default Jira issue priority.
-It fits a large issue that Infra should resolve quickly, but is not time-sensitive or related to basic projct functions.
+It fits a large issue that Infra should resolve quickly, but is not time-sensitive or related to basic project functions.
 This includes requesting new resources.

   - **Goal**: 2 days (48h) to respond, 5 days (120h) to resolve.
 Weekends do not count against this goal.
   - **Examples**: